prajwalmali/crypto/README.md

 It is based on AES (Advanced Encryption Standard) Algorithm Symmetric Cryptography.

-FEEL FREE TO ADD FEATURES TO THIS PROGRAM
+FEEL FREE TO ADD FEATURES TO THIS PROGRAM.

 # Requirements